graezykev/normalise-your-git-commit-and-push/steps.md

 ```

+In this scenario, we have ESLint issues in both `lint-staged.config.js` and `index.js`, but let's say we don't want to commit `index.js` and ignore its ESLint issues for now.

 To let `lint-staged` identify what you're going to commit, first add the file you want to commit to the Git **Staging Area**.

-In this scenario, we have ESLint issues in both `lint-staged.config.js` and `index.js`, but let's say we don't want to commit `index.js` and ignore its ESLint issues for now.

 ```sh
 git add lint-staged.config.js # don't add index.js
 ```

-Then, commit the file `lint-staged.config.js`.
+Then, commit the file.

 ```sh
 git commit -m 'test lint-staged'